MounaKaroui/HeteroSIM/README.md

 # HeteroSIM

-An OMNeT++ project to simulate heterogenuous networks
+An OMNeT++ framework for  heterogenuous networks simulations

 ## Installation commands: